 Open the packages and sort out all of the components according to the installation plans and instructions.
 Please ensure that you place the components on a clean dry surface.

-Where you have a foundation frame, ensure that it is laid perfectly flat.
-Check the measurements of the diagonals.
-These should be identical in order to be sure that everything is perfectly square at each corner.

-(Now reads)

-Open the packages and sort out all of the components according to the installation plans and instructions.
-Please ensure that you place the components on a clean dry surface.

-Ensure concrete base is perfectly level and square.
+Ensure the concrete base is perfectly level and square.
 Check the measurements of the diagonals.
 These should be identical in order to be sure that everything is perfectly square at each corner.